 Encourage students to get challenging assignments out of the way before they tackle the easier ones.
 While it might be tempting to knock off fast, easy jobs first, the U.S. Department of Education recommends leaving those assignments until later.
 That way, students are most alert when they take on the more complex subject material, while accessible material can go faster even after they become tired of studying.

 Check Over Homework Assignments

 Parents can check over a student’s completed assignments each night.
-However, do not make corrections on the homework, unless the teacher has said it’s acceptable for parents to do so.
-If you see that your child is struggling with a particular subject or concept, offer to help him figure it out, or encourage him to go to the teacher for additional assistance.
+However, do not make corrections on the homework unless the teacher has said it’s acceptable for parents to do so.
+If your child struggles with a particular subject or concept, offer to help, him figure it out or encourage him to go to the teacher for additional assistance.
 Do not allow children to switch gears to recreational activities until the homework is checked and put away in the backpack for the next day.

 Don’t Forget Positive Reinforcement

 When parents and students begin to get bogged down in the homework routine, it can be easy to find yourself as a parent spending a significant amount of time and energy getting kids to focus and stay on task.
-Don’t forget to add positive reinforcement to this process as well, praising children for completing tasks and staying on top of their studies.
-A positive attitude often goes much further than nagging or yelling when it comes to motivating kids to stick with their studies.
+Don’t forget to reinforce this process by praising children for completing tasks and staying on top of their studies.
+A positive attitude often goes beyond nagging or yelling when motivating kids to stick with their studies.

 While homework can be a challenging part of any school year, it doesn’t have to be a source of ongoing stress for your family.
-With a few key strategies in place, you will be ready to help you students make the most of their homework time so their new school year is as successful and positive as possible.
+With a few key strategies in place, you will be ready to help your students make the most of their homework time, so their new school year is as successful and positive as possible.